nithkish/pokemon-app/README.md

 create-next-app is used to generate this app, with Typescript for writing codes, tailwind for styling along with shadcn reusable components.
 Shadcn uses radix-ui.

+For state management Reacts ContextAPI has been used.

 LocalStorage have been made use of along with other libraries.The Pokémon App leverages the following libraries and frameworks:

 ### Dependencies